airobert/PAAMS16/README.md

 1) You need BuDDy.

-2) Compile Smodels as described.
+2) Compile Smodels using

+	make

+	make install

-2) Go to the mas directory and type:
+2) Go to the ./mas directory and type:

 	make main